HewlettPackard/hpe-solutions-openshift/synergy/scalable/os_deployment/deploy_esxi/README.md

    3. 1 network interface with static IP address configured on same network as the management plane of the bare-metal servers and has access to internet.
    4. Python 3.6 or above is present and latest version associated pip is present.
    5. Ansible 2.9 should be installed
-   6. ESXI ISO image is present in the HTTP file path within the installer machine.
+   6. ESXi ISO image is present in the HTTP file path within the installer machine.

 - DHCP service exisits on the management and production network to provides IP address leases on the corresponding network.